obartunov/sqljsondoc/README.jsonpath.md

 <span class="token punctuation">(</span><span class="token number">1</span> <span class="token keyword">row</span><span class="token punctuation">)</span>
 </code></pre>
 <h3 id="json_table---query-a-json-text-and-present-the-results-as-a-relational-table">JSON_TABLE - query a JSON text and present the results as a relational table</h3>
 <p>JSON_TABLE creates a relational view of JSON data.
-It can be used only in FROM clause.
-The co</p>
+It can be used only in FROM clause.</p>
 <p>JSON_TABLE  has three parameters:</p>
 <ol>
 <li>The JSON value on which to operate.</li>